wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/use-cases.rst

 Perform the following steps on the Wazuh server.

 #.
 Add the following block to the ``/var/ossec/etc/ossec.conf`` configuration file.
 This configuration runs a command to print the content of the ``/tmp/newfile.txt`` file every *2 minutes*.
 It also detects the difference between the outputs each time the command is run.
+Replace ``user@example.net`` with the username and the hostname or IP address of your  VMware ESXI endpoint.

    .. code-block:: xml
       :emphasize-lines: 6